Looking at Independent Work from Different Perspectives: A Discussion with the Coalition for Workforce Innovation

 Federal Trade Commission

-The United States Wage and Hour Division is the primary agency inside the Department of Labor responsible for developing guidance and standards on classification of independent contractors.
-The Division has been extremely active in the past 12 months defining the government’s position on independent work in a variety of arrangements.
-A senior official from the Division will speak about guidance already issued and how it has positively impacted direct sellers.
+The United States Department of Labor (DOL) is responsible for developing guidance and standards on classification of independent contractors.
+The Department has been extremely active in the past 12 months defining the government’s position on independent work in a variety of arrangements.
+A senior official from the DOL will speak about guidance already issued and how it has positively impacted direct sellers.

 Direct Selling Self-Regulatory Council: One Year Down